Spacial/awesome-arts/README.md

 - [Piano Phase](http://www.pianophase.com/): This site is based on the first section from Steve Reich's 1967 piece Piano Phase.
 Two pianists repeat the same twelve note sequence, but one gradually speeds up.
 Here, the musical patterns are visualized by drawing two lines, one following each pianist.
 - [mucoder tonespace](http://www.mucoder.net/en/tonespace/): chord generator and visualizer
 - [soundZoom](http://www.dodeka.info/microtonal-isomorphic-keyboard-app/): SoundZoom is a digital and isomorphic keyboard that makes you explore the sound universe in a new way.
 The app allows you to discover new tonalities and sounds that are far beyond the traditional 12-semitone temperament.
 With soundZoom you can basically zoom in a semitone and divide it by either 2, 3, 4 or 12.
+- [Play_The_Orchestra](https://www.hackster.io/137840/play-the-orchestra-2e32f4): Allows a user to play the orchestra via IoT technology.

 ### Local Directories